dgolowicz/bibliometrics_NMR_data_prep/README.md

 The notebooks have rich markdown information and should be self explanatory.
 Below is a short information on the workflow.

-### you may need (but not required)
-NCBI API KEY - available for free from https://account.ncbi.nlm.nih.gov/settings/

 ## WORKFLOW

 ### Script 1: 1_collect_data_pubmed_openalex.ipynb